jim-schwoebel/allie/README.md

 | create_YAML | specifies whether or not you'd like to output a production-ready repository for model deployment |  False | True, False |
 | model_compress | if True compresses the model for production purposes to reduce memory consumption.
 Note this only can happen on Keras or scikit-learn / TPOT models for now.| True | True, False |

+## License
+This repository is licensed under a trade secret.
+Please do not share this code outside the core team.

+## Feedback
+Any feedback on the book or this repository is greatly appreciated.
+* If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/Allie/issues).
+* If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
+* If you want to talk to me directly, please send me an email @ js@neurolex.co.

 ## Navigating the repo

 * [augmentation](https://github.com/jim-schwoebel/Allie/tree/master/datasets/augmentation) - augmentation repositories for audio, text, and video files.